growthcharts/tab10/README.md

 remotes::install_github("growthcharts/tab10")
 ```

-## Example
+## Example overweight

-This is a basic example which shows you how to solve a common problem:
+This is a basic example to communicate the probability of getting
+overweight at the age of 4 years, given data of infants aged 6-12
+months.

 ``` r
 library(tab10)